-The Group works with over 1,200 active suppliers and our aim is to develop long-term, sustainable partnerships with our key suppliers which drive mutual benefits.
-Over 86% of our third party spend is with UK based suppliers.
-Our top 250 suppliers, based on total annual spend, now account for in excess of 92% of our total spend on the goods and services that we purchase.
+The Group works with 1,280 active suppliers and our aim is to develop long-term, sustainable partnerships with key suppliers which drive mutual benefits.
+Over 85% of our third party spend is with UK based suppliers.
+Our top 500 suppliers, based on total annual spend, now account for in excess of 98% of our total spend, whilst our top 250 account for just over 93% of the goods and services that we purchase.